HL-LHC sensitivity to higgsinos from natural SUSY with gravitino LSP

 The ZZ channel targets the final states containing two OSSF pairs of leptons in $Z$ peak plus large $E_{\rm T}^{\rm miss}$.
 The dominant irreducible backgrounds are the processes that can produce four charged leptons, including $ZZ$ (off-shell $Z/\gamma$ contributions are also included), $t\bar{t}Z$, $VVZ$ ($V=W/Z$), and the Higgs production via gluon-gluon fusion.

 As shown in Fig.~\ref{fig:distri-ZZ} and summarized in Table~\ref{tab:cut-ZZ}, for this channel we apply the following cuts sequentially: \begin{itemize} \item The basic cut requires the signal event to have exactly two light flavor ($e$ or $\mu$) OSSF lepton pairs.
-Events with additional signal lepton candidate and any $b$-jet are discarded. \item The OSSF pair with mass closer to the $Z$-boson mass is labelled as the first $Z$ candidate, while the other OSSF pair is labelled as the second $Z$ candidate.
+Events with additional signal lepton candidate and any $b$-jet are discarded. \item The OSSF pair with mass closer to the $Z$-boson mass is labeled as the first $Z$ candidate, while the other OSSF pair is labeled as the second $Z$ candidate.
 The first (second) $Z$ candidate must have an invariant mass $m_{\rm OSSF}^{\rm 1st}$ ($m_{\rm OSSF}^{\rm 2nd}$) in the range of $80-100~{\rm GeV}$ ($70-110~{\rm GeV}$).
-As shown in Fig.~\ref{fig:distri-ZZ}, the narrower peak of the first $Z$ candidate is due to the ordering of the $Z$ candidates, so that widening the range of the $m_{\rm OSSF}^{\rm 2nd}$ window increases the signal acceptance and the statistical significance. \item The final cut requires $E_{\rm T}^{\rm miss} \geq 100~{\rm GeV}$. \end{itemize} After the selection criterion, the detection sensitivity to ${\rm BR}\left(\tilde{\chi}_1^0 \to Z \tilde{G} \right)$ of $m_{\tilde{H}}=600~{\rm GeV}$ can reach to about $0.3$.
+As shown in Fig.~\ref{fig:distri-ZZ}, the narrower peak of the first $Z$ candidate is due to the ordering of the $Z$ candidates, so that widening the range of the $m_{\rm OSSF}^{\rm 2nd}$ window increases the signal acceptance and the statistical significance. \item The final cut requires $E_{\rm T}^{\rm miss} \geq 100~{\rm GeV}$.
+Note that the distribution of $E_{\rm T}^{\rm miss}$ depends on the value of $\mu$.
+Although for parameter points with a relatively large $\mu$ value, e.g. the benchmark point in Fig.~\ref{fig:distri-ZZ} with $\mu = 600~{\rm GeV}$, it seems to be possible to take a stronger cut on $E_{\rm T}^{\rm miss}$ (e.g. $E_{\rm T}^{\rm miss} \geq 150~{\rm GeV}$) to suppress backgrounds more efficiently, a stronger cut on $E_{\rm T}^{\rm miss}$ would hurt signal seriously for a lower value of $\mu$.
+So we take a universal soft cut here for simplicity. \end{itemize} After the selection criterion, the detection sensitivity to ${\rm BR}\left(\tilde{\chi}_1^0 \to Z \tilde{G} \right)$ of $m_{\tilde{H}}=600~{\rm GeV}$ can reach to about $0.3$.